danjweiner/AMM21/README.md

 Module 6 generates a regression call in `LDSC`, and submodule 6.2 is expecting the specific output generated in Module 4.
 This command will output regression coefficients for each of our annotations, which we will use next in Module 7 to estimate p(k).

 Module 6.2 is designed to allow you to run lots of regressions at once.
 Specifically, you provide (a) a list of at least 1 gene set (b) a list of at least 1 GWAS summary statistic (c) a list of at least 1 set of control annotations (like the Baseline LD model).
 Module 6.2 will run a `LDSC` regression for each combination; for example, if you provided 3 gene sets, 10 traits, and 1 control annotation, it would run 3 * 10 * 1 = 30 regressions.
+The outline of a Module 6.2 run is:

 ```
 python amm.py\